Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Introduction

-Moreover, some recent studies have found that by applying an oscillatory shear perpendicular to a primary stationary shear, one can reduce the viscosity of the suspension \cite{Lin16,Ness17} and in some cases even ``unjam'' suspensions that have been jammed by steady shear\cite{Ness18}.
-A possible explanation of this is that the perpendicular oscillation tilt and eventually break the force chains in the suspensions\cite{Lin16}.
-In our previous work\cite{Dong2020-1}, we found that for a two-dimensional system, an oscillatory shear parallel to the primary is also able to decrease the viscosity of the suspensions illustrating that the viscosity reduction is primarily due to a general restructuring of the microstructure.
-We further showed that the shear-jamming packing fractions where pushed to higher values for small oscillatory strains for suspensions composed of frictional particles but not for frictionless. \\ In this work, we continue our previous study\cite{Dong2020-1} and present additional numerical results on the rheology on non-Brownian dense suspensions of hard particles immersed in a Newtonian fluid under oscillatory shear in a pressure-controlled set-up.
-Our new results show that the dense suspensions have a viscoelastic response if the oscillatory strain magnitudes are small enough (typically below 0.33).
-At the same conditions we find that the critical values (as $\dot \gamma\to 0$ or $P\to \infty$) of the complex macroscopic friction $|\mu^{*}|_c$ and the number of contacts $Z_c$ are below the values found for steady shear.
+Moreover, some recent studies have found that by applying an oscillatory shear perpendicular to a primary stationary shear, one can reduce the viscosity of the suspension[\onlinecite{Lin16,Ness17}] and, in some cases, even ``unjam'' suspensions that have been jammed by steady shear[\onlinecite{Ness18}].
+A possible explanation of this is that the perpendicular oscillation tilts and eventually breaks the force chains in the suspensions[\onlinecite{Lin16}].
+In our previous work[\onlinecite{Dong2020-1}], we found that for a two-dimensional system, an oscillatory shear parallel to the primary can also decrease the viscosity of a dense suspension, illustrating that the viscosity reduction is primarily due to a general restructuring of the microstructure.
+We further showed that the shear-jamming packing fractions were pushed to higher values for small oscillatory strains for suspensions composed of frictional particles but not for frictionless. \\ In this work, we continue our previous study[\onlinecite{Dong2020-1}] and present additional numerical results on the rheology on non-Brownian dense suspensions of hard particles immersed in a Newtonian fluid under oscillatory shear in a pressure-controlled set-up.
+Our new results show that dense suspensions have a viscoelastic response if the oscillatory strain magnitudes are small enough (typically below 0.33).
+At the same conditions, we find that the critical values of the complex macroscopic friction $|\mu^{*}|_c$ and the number of contacts $Z_c$ (as $\dot \gamma\to 0$ or $P\to \infty$) saturate to values significantly below the steady shear ones.
 These changes are attributed to an altered microstructure at small strain magnitudes compared to steady shear.